Home / Two-wheeler Insurance / Articles / Helmet Laws In India

 If you use a helmet that does not meet the specified conditions and a traffic police officer catches you, they will confiscate your helmet.
 The sellers of the product will also face action.

-You can avoid fines while riding a motorcycle by following the simple tips:
+You can avoid fines while riding a motorcycle by following these tips.

 Wear a helmet as per the specifications laid in the Motor Vehicles Act.